chan150/EvoGraph/README.md

 Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 ## Citing the paper
-For more details about EvoGraph, please refer to [our paper(to appear)](http://infolab.dgist.ac.kr/~mskim/papers/SIGKDD18.pdf).
+For more details about EvoGraph, please refer to [our paper](https://dl.acm.org/citation.cfm?id=3220123).

 If you use EvoGraph, please cite:
 ```